hz-inova/run_jnb/README.md

 Please see the [generated notebook](example/_run_jnb/Power_function-output%20(2).ipynb).

-If the generated notebook contains an error:
+If an error is catched during the execution of the generated notebook
 ```python
 >>> run_jnb('./Power_function.ipynb', return_mode=True, exponent=1, np_arange_args={'step':0.1})
 Output(output_nb_path='.../_run_jnb/Power_function-output (2).ipynb',  error_prompt_number=3,
 error_type='TypeError', error_value="Required argument 'start' (pos 1) not found", error_traceback=...)
 ```
-the output provides the prompt number of the cell where the error was caught and details about the error (please see the [generated notebook](example/_run_jnb/Power_function-output%20(3).ipynb)).
+the output provides also the prompt number of the cell where the error was caught and details about the error (please see the [generated notebook](example/_run_jnb/Power_function-output%20(3).ipynb)).

 ## Dependencies